n7ipb/svxlink-google-tts/README.md

 The 'English' directory contains all the text files that will be converted.
-The directory tree and files match those of the current SVXLink 'heather' release plus a 'Custom' directory for your own customizations.
+The directory tree and files match those of the current SVXLink 'heather' release plus a 'Custom' directory for your own unique strings and a 'TalkGroups' directory.
 The default Custom directory contains the strings used by pnw220.net.
 Feel free to use them or create your own.
+The TalkGroups directory contains translations for the system talk groups.
+The tcl scripts have been modified to use this directory instead of the stock location.

-The configs directory contains config files for US Male and a US Female voice.
+The configs directory contains config files for US Male and a US Female voices.
 Use the -L option to list available voices and create your own configs as needed.

 The scripts directory has the scripts needed to contact the Google servers and to generate